Maxbwee/ea_java_3/README.md

 # ea_java_3
 The application was created by Max Bowen and Leevi Limnell.

-This project was created for the Norofff backend course.
 The project took roughly 30 hours to complete.

 ## Functionality